Maitre-Pangolin/grisbi/devlog.md

 Created route and compoenents for monthly expenses.

 Need to fix categories and category icons.
+An add an add expense button.

+## 2021-12-20

+Back from week-end let's add the add expense / return button